flowershow/flowershow-app/content/notes/Nx.md

 - libraries can be nested into sub-folders
 - application can be thought of as a container that budles functionalities implemented in libraries

-> We could probably encapsulate some parts of the current tamplate in libs (e.g. component's library, configs etc.).
+> We could probably encapsulate some parts of the current template in libs (e.g. component's library, configs etc.).
 Not only so that in the future we can use them in other templates but also for the sake of separation of concerns, cleanliness, "API"

 ### Recommended library types